chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 #### Search for a Node

-Use the search bar on the Nodes tab (**Chef Infra Servers > Nodes**)  to find a node from the list of nodes.
+Use the search bar on the Nodes tab (**Chef Infra Servers > Organizations> Nodes**)  to find a node from the list of nodes.
 Entering the name of a node in the search bar returns nodes matching your search criteria.

 {{< figure src="/images/automate/search-a-node.png" alt="Search a Node">}}